AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/setting-up-a-trigger-smart-campaign-for-sales-using-campaign-is-requested.md

 >[!TIP]
 >
 >Don't forget to name your smart campaigns clearly.
-They will show up in Sales Insight exactly how you name them.
+They will show up in [!DNL Sales Insight] exactly how you name them.